 7.2.6 Misuse or hacking of game servers;

-7.2.7 Use of unauthorized or Restricted Items;
+7.2.7 Use of unauthorized or restricted items (as applicable);

 7.2.8 Violent, threatening or harassing behavior in any Franchise or Tournament setting, (offline and online), including Team housing;

 7.2.9 Inappropriate use of Tournament equipment; and